mahdisaleh1/Health_Center_System/README.md

 # Medical Center System
-This wesbite was my graduation project from the university.
+This website was my graduation project from the university.

 This system enables patients to register, choose doctors based on specific medical categories (e.g., pediatrics, gynecology), and schedule appointments online.